 Skip to main content

-In addition to the MPA degree, the program offers graduate certificates in Nonprofit Management and Emergency Management.
-Each certificate requires a total of 12 semester credit hours.
+In addition to the MPA degree, the program offers a graduate certificate in Nonprofit Management and Leadership.
+The certificate requires a total of 12 semester credit hours.

 Students completing a graduate certificate may apply for admission to the MPA program.
 If admitted, they may receive up to 9 hours of credit towards the 36 credit hour master's degree.

-To qualify for admission to one of the graduate certificates, an applicant must:
+To qualify for admission to the Nonprofit Management and Leadership Graduate Certificate, an applicant must:

 1. Possess a bachelor’s degree from a regionally accredited college or university.